linyc74/lstm_dna/README.md

 | 14 | NC_016845 | Klebsiella pneumoniae subsp. pneumoniae HS11286 chromosome, complete genome. |
 | 15 | NZ_CP009257 | Acinetobacter baumannii strain AB30 chromosome, complete genome. |

-For each genome, forward and reverse strands were encoded separately and concatenated.
+For each genome, forward and reverse strands were encoded separately for input and output data and then concatenated.
 All 15 genomes were concatenated as a super-genome sequence for training and testing.

 ## Training

-Due to vanishing and exploding gradients and performance consideration, training an LSTM model on the full genome as the input sequence is not feasible.
+Due to vanishing and exploding gradients as well as performance consideration, training an LSTM model on the full genome as the input sequence is not feasible.
 Thus, the full genome sequence is divided into segments of sequences, where each segment is deemed as a "sample".